sanfinity-Iot/openremote/Developer-Guide:-Installing-Docker.md

 When a remote engine is first installed the client credentials should be zipped and made available in a private and secure location.
 The client credentials can be found at `~/.docker/machine/machines/<DOCKER MACHINE NAME>/`.

+### Using a remote engine

+You do not need SSH access on the remote host to simply use an already installed Docker engine.

-If the remote host already has a running Docker engine then you can manually copy the client credentials from the secure location to your local machine by unzipping the credentials into `~/.docker/machine/machines/<DOCKER MACHINE NAME>/` and then you will need to fix the paths in `~/.docker/machine/machines/<DOCKER MACHINE NAME>/config.json`.
+Manually copy the client credentials of the remote engine from the secure location to your local machine by unzipping the credentials into `~/.docker/machine/machines/<DOCKER MACHINE NAME>/` and then you will need to fix the paths in `~/.docker/machine/machines/<DOCKER MACHINE NAME>/config.json`.

 ***For Windows you will have to use escaped backslashes e.g. `C:\\Users\Me\\.docker\\machine\\`.***

-## Using a machine

 Once the remote engine is installed ensure that `docker-machine ls` shows the new engine and that the State is `Running`: